 If a Large-scale Purchaser complies with the Large-scale Purchase Rules, as a general rule, countermeasures against the Large-scale Purchase will not be taken.
-Whether or not to accept the purchasing proposal made by the Large-scale Purchaser shall be judged by the Company's shareholders in view of such purchasing proposal, opinions presented by the Company regarding such purchasing proposal, and alternative plans, etc. Even if a Large-scale Purchaser complies with the Large-scale Purchase Rules, however, in the event that such Large-scale Purchase is judged to be significantly damaging the Company's corporate value and/or the common interests of the shareholders, as described in Attachment 1, the Board of Directors may, based on the duty of care of a good manager, take measures as deemed appropriate for protecting the Company's corporate value and/or the common interests of the shareholders.
-Such action by the Board of Directors against a Large-scale Purchase is to be made for exceptional cases.
-In order to secure the objectivity and rational judgment, the Board of Directors will, based on the Necessary Information provided by the Large-scale Purchaser, make judgment upon reviewing such Large-scale Purchaser and the specific details of such Large-scale Purchase (such as the purpose, method, subject, amount and type of purchasing value) as well as the effects, etc. of such Large-scale Purchase upon the Company's corporate value and/or the common interests of the shareholders, while listening to opinions of independent outside professionals (professionals such as securities companies, investment banks, financial advisors, lawyers, certified public accountants and consultants) and also, to the maximum extent possible, respecting the advice of the Independent Committee.
+Whether or not to accept the purchasing proposal made by the Large-scale Purchaser shall be judged by the Company's shareholders in view of such purchasing proposal, opinions presented by the Company regarding such purchasing proposal, and alternative plans, etc. Even if a Largescale Purchaser complies with the Large-scale Purchase Rules, however, in the event that such Large-scale Purchase is judged to be significantly damaging the Company's corporate value and/or the common interests of the shareholders, as described in Attachment 1, the Board of Directors may, based on the duty of care of a good manager, take measures as deemed appropriate for protecting the Company's corporate value and/or the common interests of the shareholders.
+Such action by the Board of Directors against a Large-scale judgment, the Board of Directors will, based on the Necessary Information provided by the Large-scale Purchaser, make judgment upon reviewing such Large-scale Purchaser and the specific details of such Large-scale Purchase (such as the purpose, method, subject, amount and type of purchasing value) as well as the effects, etc. of such Large-scale Purchase upon the Company's corporate value and/or the common interests of the shareholders, while listening to opinions of independent outside professionals (professionals such as securities companies, investment banks, financial advisors, lawyers, certified public accountants and consultants) and also, to the maximum extent possible, respecting the advice of the Independent Committee.